-- (1) On the hearing of a complaint, the Court may, if it is satisfied on the balance of probabilities that there is proper cause for taking disciplinary action against the person to whom the complaint relates, by an order or orders do one or more of the following: - (a) in the case of a person licensed under this Act, add to, or alter, the conditions of the licence; - (b) in the case of a person licensed or approved under this Act, suspend or revoke the licence or approval; - (c) in the case of any person- - (i) reprimand the person; - (ii) impose a fine not exceeding \$15 000 on the person; - (iii) disqualify the person from being licensed or approved under this Act. - (2) The Court may- - (a) direct that a disqualification is to apply permanently; - (b) direct that a suspension or disqualification is to apply- - (i) for a specified period; or - (ii) until the fulfilment of stipulated conditions; or - (iii) until further order; - (c) direct that an order is to have effect at a specified future time or is to have effect at a specified future time unless stipulated conditions are fulfilled; - (d) vary an order imposing a suspension or disqualification. - (3) If- - (a) a person has been found guilty of an offence; and - (b) the circumstances of the offence form, in whole or in part, the subject matter of the complaint, the person is not liable to a fine under this section for conduct giving rise to the offence.
+- (1) On the hearing of a complaint, the Court may, if it is satisfied on the balance of probabilities that there is proper cause for taking disciplinary action against the person to whom the complaint relates, by an order or orders do one or more of the following: - (a) in the case of a person licensed under this Act, add to, or alter, the conditions of the licence; - (b) in the case of a person licensed or approved under this Act, suspend or revoke the licence or approval; - (c) in the case of any person- - (i) reprimand the person; - (ii) impose a fine not exceeding \$15 000 on the person; - (iii) disqualify the person from being licensed or approved under this Act.

+(2) The Court may-

+- (a) direct that a disqualification is to apply permanently; - (b) direct that a suspension or disqualification is to apply- - (i) for a specified period; or - (ii) until the fulfilment of stipulated conditions; or - (iii) until further order; - (c) direct that an order is to have effect at a specified future time or is to have effect at a specified future time unless stipulated conditions are fulfilled; - (d) vary an order imposing a suspension or disqualification.

+(3) If-

+- (a) a person has been found guilty of an offence; and - (b) the circumstances of the offence form, in whole or in part, the subject matter of the complaint, the person is not liable to a fine under this section for conduct giving rise to the offence.

-- (4) If a licensee is convicted of an offence involving the unlawful sale or supply of liquor to a minor and a complaint is lodged on the ground of the breach of duty leading to the conviction, the Court must- - (a) take disciplinary action against the licensee; and - (b) if the conviction follows a previous conviction for an offence involving the unlawful sale or supply of liquor to a minor or previous disciplinary action for an incident involving the unlawful sale or supply of liquor to a minor-suspend or revoke the licence unless the licensee shows cause why that action should not be taken. - (5) A condition may be imposed under this section- - (a) limiting the kinds of liquor that may be sold under the licence; - (b) limiting the times when liquor, or liquor of a particular kind, may be sold under the licence: - (c) limiting in some other way the authority conferred by the licence. - (6) An order imposing a fine may be registered in the Magistrates Court or the District Court and enforced as an order of the court in which it is registered.
+- (4) If a licensee is convicted of a prescribed offence and a complaint is lodged on the ground of the breach of duty leading to the conviction, the Court must- - (a) take disciplinary action against the licensee; and - (b) if the conviction follows a previous conviction for a prescribed offence of a similar kind or previous disciplinary action for an incident involving the commission of a prescribed offence of a similar kind-suspend or revoke the licence unless the licensee shows cause why that action should not be taken. - (4a) If- - (a) the Court finds that there is proper cause for taking disciplinary action against a licensee for an incident involving the commission of an offence against this Act on licensed premises during the hours between 4 am and 7 am on any day; and - (b) the finding follows a conviction of the licensee for such an offence committed within the previous 2 years or previous disciplinary action for an incident involving the commission of such an offence within the previous 2 years, the Court must alter the conditions of the licence so that the licence no longer authorises trade during the hours between 4 am and 7 am on any day unless the licensee shows cause why that action should not be taken.

+- (5) A condition may be imposed under this section- - (a) limiting the kinds of liquor that may be sold under the licence; - (b) limiting the times when liquor, or liquor of a particular kind, may be sold under the licence; - (c) limiting in some other way the authority conferred by the licence. - (6) An order imposing a fine may be registered in the Magistrates Court or the District Court and enforced as an order of the court in which it is registered. - (7) In this section-